 About the Thyroid Gland

+The thyroid gland is a butterfly shaped-gland located in the center of the neck.
+It sits in front of the trachea (windpipe).
 The thyroid gland consists of a left and a right lobe, and makes hormones which help regulate body metabolism.

 About Thyroid Surgery (Thyroidectomy)

-Thyroidectomy, or removal of a portion of the thyroid gland by surgery, is often performed for reasons such as thyroid nodules, thyroid cysts, goiter, Graves’ disease, and thyroid cancer.
+Thyroidectomy, or removal of a portion of the thyroid gland by surgery, is often performed for reasons such as thyroid nodules, thyroid cysts, goiter, Graves’ disease, hyperthyroidism and thyroid cancer.
 In most cases, surgery consists of removal of one side of the thyroid (thyroid lobectomy) or all of the thyroid (total thyroidectomy).